Supplier Evaluation - How To Evaluate Your Suppliers

 A final score will be calculated for each supplier, based on the weigh each criterion holds;

-You can then export your scorecard as an Excel file and save for future comparisons.
+You can then export your scorecard as an Excel file and save it for future comparisons.